Composition-Grounded Data Synthesis for Visual Reasoning: Related Work

 \section{Related Work}

 Understanding artificial image such as charts and web GUIs demands grounded perception and substantial visual reasoning.
 General-purpose MLLMs make this feasible through large-scale pretraining and instruction tuning \citep{liu2023visualinstructiontuning, bai2025qwen25vltechnicalreport, wang2025internvl35advancingopensourcemultimodal, agrawal2024pixtral, openai2024gpt4technicalreport, comanici2025gemini25pushingfrontier, anthropic2024claude3}.
-In parallel, specialist models have been introduced to target these domains more directly, prioritizing structured text extraction, numeric grounding, and compositional reasoning.
+Prior work on automatic instruction generation \citep{wang2023self, yuan2024self}, refinement, and evolutionary methods \citep{xu2024wizardlm, zeng2024automatic} increases the complexity of synthetic data for text reasoning.
+While these methods mainly search for reasoning trajectories in text space, we aim to analyze and augment the seed dataset by automatically detecting reasoning components grounded in visual features.
+Unlike approaches that rely on hand-crafted heuristics \citep{xu2024wizardlm} or strong pretrained language models \citep{zeng2024automatic}, COGS extracts component groups from the seed data and uses them to customize the dataset for the target task.
+In parallel with generalist MLLMs, specialist models have been introduced to target these domains more directly, prioritizing structured text extraction, numeric grounding, and compositional reasoning.
+New benchmarks and data-synthesis methods based on human-defined heuristics have followed, and specialist models have been trained accordingly.

 \xhdr{Chart understanding} including description and reasoning tasks.
 Benchmarks emphasize diverse image sources have been designed with different templates or task formulation to evaluate the models performance \citep{kahou2018figureqaannotatedfiguredataset, kafle2018dvqaunderstandingdatavisualizations, methani2020plotqareasoningscientificplots, masry2022chartqabenchmarkquestionanswering, xu2024chartbenchbenchmarkcomplexvisual, xia2025chartxchartvlmversatile, yang2025chartmimicevaluatinglmmscrossmodal, he2025distillvisualchartreasoning}.
 Recent human-curated evaluations emphasize scientific or real figures, multi-chart settings, and open-vocabulary answers, and they raise the bar with inference-heavy questions that demand reasoning before answering \citep{masry2025chartqaprodiversechallengingbenchmark, liu2024mmcadvancingmultimodalchart, wang2024charxivchartinggapsrealistic, tang2025chartmuseumtestingvisualreasoning, huang2025evochartbenchmarkselftrainingapproach}.
 Datasets and training strategies to specialist a MLLM have been developed.
 Specialist pipeline methods first convert charts into structured intermediates and utilize an LLM answer on top of that representation, which improves numerical fidelity when extraction is accurate \citep{Pix2Str, MatCha, DePlot, xia2025chartxchartvlmversatile}.
 Specialist model can also be trained end-to-end for unify perception and reasoning inside a VLM, often by aligning multi-format inputs and instruction-tuning \citep{han2023chartllamamultimodalllmchart, ChartPaLI, ChartAst, Ureader, Mplug, mPLUG2, Minigptv2, DocOwl, ChartThinker, DOMINO, liu2024mmcadvancingmultimodalchart, TinyChart, yan2024chartreformernaturallanguagedrivenchart, masry2024chartgemma, chen2024onechartpurifychartstructural, zhao2025chartcoderadvancingmultimodallarge, jia2025chartreasonercodedrivenmodalitybridging, wu2025chartcardschartmetadatagenerationframework, xu2025chartmoemixturediverselyaligned}.
 Data synthesis approaches including question-level template and in-context example has been designed for specialist fine-tune a pretrained model \citep{LAMENDA, chen2025chartr1chainofthoughtsupervisionreinforcement, he2023targeted}.